 In October 2018, the company informed shareholders that it will only repurchase shares in connection with the death or qualifying disability of a stockholder.

-According to Central Trade & Transfer, a secondary market website, shares of NorthStar Healthcare Income Inc. were recently sold in January for just $4.76 per share.
+According to Central Trade & Transfer, a secondary market website, shares of NorthStar Healthcare Income Inc. were recently sold for just $2.58 per share.
 Unfortunately for many investors, it appears that the secondary market price would represent a loss on their initial capital investment.
 The original offering price was $10.00 per share.